mvolkmann/blog/src/swift/Fastlane.md

 This can upload screenshots, metadata, and binaries to App Store Connect.
 It can also update the app version number and submit the app for review.

+The app must already be registered in order to upload screenshots.

 Add the following lane in `fastlane/Fastfile`:

 ```ruby